gabors-data-analysis/gabors-data-analysis.github.io/_pages/instructor-reviews.md

 "Data Analysis for Business, Economics and Policy is an excellent and much needed companion for practitioners in various policy fields.
 It is not simply a textbook on a broad range of methods, but a hands-on guide for data analysis in practice.
 It guides the reader firmly through the process of actual empirical analysis, demonstrating how to answer policy and business questions through a broad set of case studies.
 While covering a large variety of topics, the book never loses focus of the most acute problems practitioners are likely to face. **It should be definitely included in the welcome package of every junior data analyst.**"

->*Dr. G. Koltay, senior economist in the European Commission’s DG Competition Chief Economist Team.*
+>*Dr. G. Koltay, senior economist in the European Commission’s DG Competition Chief Economist Team (Belgium/EU).*

 "I have be using it as a supplementary textbook to a course in International economics at the Master level at Luiss University in Rome.
 The course has a data analysis component an the book is just what I needed.
 Updated, complete, full of practical examples and including R, Python and Stata codes. **It is a pleasure to read and with a little bit of adaptation could fit well in any applied course in the social sciences.**

 I recommend it!"

->*Luca De Benedictis,  Professor of International Economics at University of Macerata and LUISS Rome*
+>*Luca De Benedictis,  Professor of International Economics at University of Macerata and LUISS Rome (Italy)*